| Frog-Legs

 a delicious home-cooked dinner afterwards.
 I wish all gigs

+were like this!
 Now we're ready to leave, shepherding the

 lantern in its giant red shipping crate through the Northeast